guduchango/guduchango/README.md

 ## 🌟 About Me

 - 🎓 **Background:** I have experience in software development, lead teams, ecommerce, cloud architecture.
-- 🛠️ **Current Focus:** Exploring: Concurrency and Parallelism, Artificial Intelligence (AI), WhatsApp Business API, Interactive Mockups with Figma, Dexie.js Frontend Database.
+- 🛠️ **Current Focus:** Exploring: Concurrency and Parallelism, Artificial Intelligence (AI), Local LLM model implementation with Ollama, Semantic search and context retrieval with ChromaDB.
 - 💡 **Passionate About:** Solving real-world problems using technology, open-source contributions, and mentoring others.
 - 🌍 **Hobbies:** When I’m not coding, you’ll find me swimming, exploring new flavors and savoring fine wine.